 it can literally change your life.

-But if you’re looking to achieve more than just beauty and want to manifest real change
+But if you’re looking to achieve more than just something being pleasing to the eye

 How Crystal Grids Work

 Remember back on the “What is a Crystal Grid” page I described a crystal grid